1. English

 Ollantaytambo

-Finally, we drive to Ollantaytambo to explore this quaint Inca village and the amazing Inca Ruins on the hilltop above.
-These ruins are where the Incas fought their last battle with the Spanish winners before they had to retreat and flee into the dense jungle.
+The last stop on the wonderful Sacred Valley tour is Ollantaytambo.
+Here we explore the lovely village and the grand Inca Ruins on the hill above.
+Here is where the Inca fought their last battle with Spanish, from here they had to retreat into the dense jungle.

-Most of the structures were unfortunately incomplete.
-There is a section with a number of boulders that were carved but didn’t make it to their destination.
-Another option is that the battle was so intense, it caused a lot of damage to this massive Inca site.
-Still standing is the incredible architecture of the Sun Temple, admire the water fountains, the Incahuatana, and the impressive storehouses.
+The site was never complete, there is today a section with many boulders that did not make it to their destination.
+Others believe that the battle with the Spanish was so fierce that it caused much damage to the Inca site.
+At the top of the ruin is the Temple of the sun, a spectacular feat of architecture.
+Also admire the water fountains, the Incahuatana and the storehouses.

 Ollantaytambo holds many annual festivals, check online if there is anything coming up during your stay.
 It’s a great tourist hub, with an assortment of restaurants and accommodation establishments for all budgets.
 It’s the gateway to the Inca Trail or the train to Machu Picchu.
 Once the daily crowds spread, you are left with an amazing town, with many indigenous locals, that still call this small town home.